Mil9nn/chat-app/README.md

 # Chatty - Real-Time Chat Application

-Chatty is a full-stack MERN (MongoDB, Express, React, Node.js) application that allows users to communicate in real-time.
+Chatty is a MERN (MongoDB, Express, React, Node.js) application that allows users to communicate in real-time.
 It features user authentication, real-time messaging, image sharing, and a responsive UI.

 ## Features